How to choose the right knee support for you?

 There are more than 10 different types of knee supports on the market at this current time.
-This gives us a headache deciding which one should you get.
+This gives us a headache in deciding which one should get.
 How one makes a choice for the appropriate knee support should depend on 2 major ‘type’ factors:

-Type of injury
+- Type of injury

 Here is a simple guide to 5 of the more common types of knee supports.

-Closed Patellar Knee Support
+Closed Patellar Support

-This knee support is generally used to help control slight swelling of the knee and can also be used for jogging or brisk walking.
+This knee support generally uses to help control slight swelling and used for jogging or brisk walking.
 Commonly used with knee pain that is difficult to isolate the area of pain.
-However, due to the “closed” nature of this knee support, it is not recommended for daily use if you’ve got to climb stairs or squat.
+However, due to its “closed” nature, it is not recommended for daily use if you’ve got to climb stairs or squat.

 Open Patellar Knee Support

 Similar indication to the closed patellar knee support but this can be used for daily use as it doesn’t compress your knee cap.
 Recommended for people who have pain behind their knee cap with difficulty climbing stairs or squatting.

 Generally prescribed by orthopaedic surgeons or sports physicians for athletes with ligament damage that has been repaired to increase stability and to protect the ligament.

 This is the ONLY type of support that is worn every waking hour until advised to remove it either by your surgeon or physiotherapist.
 This support however not allowed for most sports due to the metal parts of the support.